Valence, Drôme: Development projects

-Drôme was one of the departments where the Resistance was the most active.
-In 1943, the Resistance was organised and grew, and many Drôme people were called and committed themselves to the cause.
-With the introduction of the STO, young men were required to go to work in Germany.
-Many of them refused this situation and went into hiding in the countryside or joined the Maquis.
-Resistance developed throughout the entire department in small units.
-The Drôme terrain was conducive to the installation of camps.
-The population supported increasing resistance.

 Politics and administration

 Municipal administration

 The city of Valence is a territorial collectivity administered by a municipal council which is the deliberative assembly of the commune and which aims to regulate by its deliberations the business of the municipality.
 The municipal council elects the mayor.
 As for any commune whose population is between 60,000 and 79,999 inhabitants, this council has 49 members (mayor, 14 deputies and 34 municipal councillors) elected by direct universal suffrage for a renewable term of six years.

 The current mayor of Valence is Nicolas Daragon, a member of the UMP elected in 2014.
 The current council was elected in April 2014.

-The City Hall of Valence employs more than 1,700 municipal officers (permanent and non-permanent jobs) representing more than 100 trades and all exercising a public service mission, ranging from the maintenance of roads, maintenance of parks, the management of cultural and sports coaching schools, etc.
+The Hôtel de Ville (city hall) was designated a monument historique by the French government in 2018.

 Following the 2014 municipal elections, the composition of the municipal council of Valence is as follows:

 List of mayors

 Cantons

 Capital of the department of Drôme, the city of Valence is divided into four cantons, of which it is chef-lieu.

 The cantonal division of Valence has evolved since the creation of the departments in 1790.
 Established in 1801, the canton of Valence was divided into two in 1964, and then three in 1973 and finally into four in 1984.
 The cantonal redistricting of 2015 led to the creation of four new cantons each containing a fraction of the commune of Valence and whole communes.